pleasemarkdarkly/pleasemarkdarkly.github.io/_posts/2021-06-01-qr-code-reader.md

 <div style="text-align: center"><img src="{{ site.baseurl }}/images/qr-code-reader.jpg" alt="qr-code-reader" style="width: 350px;"/></div>

 # Svelte Components for QR Code Activities
-A key feature for a crypto-currency site I worked on was the ability for users to easily work with multi-signature wallets.
-Usually this includes using Qr-Codes through a browser.
-This proved challenging as Chrome-Safari-desktop-mobile were picky about a number of details which I will avoid here.
-Disaster was averted and I was able to create usable Svelte Components from libraries for both reading and generating Qr-Codes available [here.](https://github.com/pleasemarkdarkly/svelte-qr-reader-writer)
+A key feature for a crypto-currency site I worked on was the ability for users to easily work with multi-signature wallets using their mobile camera.
+As the site was a web application, there were various compatibility issues to consider.
+After sorting through various Chrome-Safari-desktop-mobile issues, disaster was averted and I was able to compose several Svelte Components which enabled both scanning and generating Qr-Codes, those libraries are available [here.](https://github.com/pleasemarkdarkly/svelte-qr-reader-writer)

+Generally, the components are created in the following manner.
+You may want to expose additional events.
+When I have time to properly create libraries, I envision implementing an event model.

 QR code scanning: